 Getting to Tortuguero is definitely half the fun.
-After a shuttle van through stunning countryside with views of the Braulio Carrillo Mountains you eventually descend into the sticky Caribbean lowlands with banana plantations at every turn.
+After a shuttle van through stunning countryside with views of the Braulio Carrillo Mountains, you eventually descend into the sticky Caribbean lowlands with banana plantations at every turn.
 Spend the last hour of your journey on a motorized narrow boat on the winding Río la Suerte which gradually carves its way into the dense rainforest.
 The river grows wilder with every turn: snowy egrets perch in low-hanging branches and crocodiles soak up the warm sun on the sandy riverbanks.
 From the incessant cicada bugs to parakeet canopy chatter, the sounds are amazing.
 It is easy to see why this place is often described as a 'mini Amazon'.
 The river eventually spits you out near the tiny village of Tortuguero, sandwiched between the Caribbean Sea and the mangrove swamps.
 In the afternoon take a tour of Tortuguero village whose colourful homes dot the waterside.
 Then visit the Sea Turtle Conservancy Centre (donation appreciated).
 Watch a fascinating documentary about the founding and work of the museum and then tour the small museum displaying the different types of turtles that nest nearby and their life cycles.

 Your base for the next two nights will be a traditional rainforest lodge situation close to the waterways.
 Take a cooling dip in the pool and enjoy the absolute peace and quiet of your surrounds.
 There are some characterful local eateries in town serving up delicious Costa Rican cuisine or creative Western dishes.
 All come with a relaxed vibe and fabulous hospitality.

 Fun Facts: Tortuguero beach is the most important nesting site of the endangered green turtle in the Western Hemisphere.
 Giant leatherback, hawksbill, and loggerhead turtles also nest here.
-The green turtle population is believed to have come perilously close to extinction in the 1960 which led to the establishment of Tortuguero National Park in 1970.
+The green turtle population is believed to have come perilously close to extinction in 1960 which led to the establishment of Tortuguero National Park in 1970.

-Optional Activities: Visiting the Sea Turtle Conservancy Centre
+Included Activities: Sea Turtle Conservancy Centre

 After a hearty breakfast at the lodge, we would suggest taking a guided tour of the rainforest – by boat or on foot.
 The local guides are extremely knowledgeable and can name every plant and animal along the way.
 Expect to hear howler monkeys hooting & hollering from the treetops and colourful tropical birds like the Keel-Billed Toucan and the Green Macaw perched high above the water line.
-Also keep a close eye on the ground for our personal favourite the tiny Strawberry Poison Dart Frog.
-True thrill seekers can rent a canoe or kayak themselves, and explore the jungle alone.
+Also, keep a close eye on the ground for our personal favourite the tiny Strawberry Poison Dart Frog.
+True thrill-seekers can rent a canoe or kayak themselves, and explore the jungle alone.